The value of timing information in event-triggered control: Problem formulation

 \subsection{Information transmission rate}

 To define the transmission rate, we take the viewpoint of the sensor and examine the amount of information that it needs to transmit so that the controller is able to stabilize the system.
-Let $b_s(t)$ be the number of bits transmitted by the sensor up to time $t$, and define the \emph{information transmission rate} as
+Let $b_s(t)$ be the number of bits in the data payload transmitted by the sensor up to time $t$, and define the \emph{information transmission rate} as